CloudCanvas/cloudcanvas/README.md

 This was a fun project and I'm keen to get peoples feedback.
 I find it really useful in my work.

-This was a spike of development on the side for a few months and looking back I'll probably do things differently moving forwards.

-Rather than each component having a controller I'll probably have a separate package manage all that and operate like a local graphql service with separate resolvers.
-That way the components can be simply taking in props.

-I'll also explore a web version as Electrons a bit of a pain in the ass.
+I created CloudCanvas to make working with the cloud a little more fun.

+Rather than jumping around consoles I hope to bring your favourite services to you, across accounts, regions and organisations.
+And hopefully make your day a little more enjoyable.

+It is a Mac App that runs with your local credentials and only works with AWS IAM Identity Center (SSO) for security and peace of mind.
+No credentials ever leave your local machine.
+I've open sourced the code as my guarantee to you.

+Download, run and it should pick up your SSO credentials from your ~/.aws/config file.
+It will not look in your credentials file.

+I've released five components for five services as part of this beta.
+Mostly because I was working with them while developing this!

 ## What's inside?

 This monorepo uses [Yarn](https://classic.yarnpkg.com/lang/en/) as a package manager and turborepo to manage the mono.

 It includes the following packages/apps:

+## Some things I'd change

+Rather than each component having a controller I'll probably have a separate package manage all that and operate like a local graphql service with separate resolvers.
+That way the components can be simply taking in props.

+I'll also explore a web version as Electron's a bit of a pain to work with.

 ### Apps and Packages